pyg-team/pytorch_geometric/docs/source/tutorial/application_overview.rst

         dataset = Planetoid("data/Planetoid", "Cora", transform=T.NormalizeFeatures())
         data = dataset[0]

-    Once the dataset is ready, the user needs to define a Model architecture capable of predicting a label for each node of its graph input.
+    Once the dataset is ready, the user needs to define a model architecture capable of predicting a label for each node of its graph input.

 #. **Model**

-    To define this model, the user can employ the many layers of GNN available in :pyg:`PyG` or define its own layers (c.f. `Creating Message Passing Networks <https://pytorch-geometric.readthedocs.io/en/latest/tutorial/create_gnn.html>`_).
+    To define this model, the user can employ the `many convolutional layers <https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html#convolutional-layers>`_ available in :pyg:`PyG` or define its own layers (c.f. `Creating Message Passing Networks <https://pytorch-geometric.readthedocs.io/en/latest/tutorial/create_gnn.html>`_).

-    Here, we defined our own model architecture by alternating :class:`~torch_geometric.nn.GCNConv` graph convolution layers, :class:`~torch.nn.ReLU` activation layers and :class:`~torch.nn.Dropout` layers to predict classes:
+    Here, we defined our model architecture by alternating :class:`~torch_geometric.nn.conv.GCNConv` layers, :class:`~torch.nn.ReLU` activation functions and :class:`~torch.nn.Dropout` layers to predict classes:

     .. code-block:: python